gcammarota/haunts/README.rst

 **Date**
   (date)

   The day where the event will be created

 **Spent**
   (number or empty)

   How long the event will last.
 Leave empty to create a full-day event.

 **Project**
   (number)

   Project name (see below)

 **Activity**
   (string)

   Summary of the event

 **Details**
   (string, optional)

   Additional text for the event description

 **Event id**
   (string)

   Leave this empty.
 It will be filled with the id of the generated event

 **Link**
   (text)

   Leave this empty.
 It will be filled with a link to the event inside Google Calendar.
   Put an ``I`` manually if you want to ignore an entry and avoid event creation.

 **Action**
   (char)

   See below.
 If emtpy: it will be filled with an ``I`` when an event is created

 **Issue**
   (text)

   ID to uniquely identify the issue.
 Used for the issues report.

+**Title**
+  (text)

+  Issue Title.
+Used for the issues report.

 **Attendees**
   (text, optional)